sahityasalian19/Claude-for-Excel-Practice/README.md

 ## 🔧 Techniques Practiced

 ### 1. 🔢 Validating/Fixing Data Types
-- In most of the case Power BI itself will apply Data type Transformations, also validated from  my end to check the correctness.
+- In most of the case Power Query itself will apply Data type Transformations, also validated from  my end to check the correctness.
 - After validating, Applied proper types in Power Query using **Clicking the Data type format near the Column name**

 ### 2. 📐 Standardizing Formats